Biometric Exit Frequently Asked Questions (FAQs)

 In 2004, Congress required DHS to develop a biometric entry and exit system.
 In 2013, Congress transferred the entry-exit policy and operations to U.S. Customs and Border Protection (CBP).
 As part of the border security mission, the agency is deploying new technologies to verify each traveler’s identity – both upon arrival in, and departure from the United States.

-Just before departure, each international traveler’s photo is taken, by either CBP-owned cameras or equipment provided by the airlines or airport authority.
+Just before entry or exit, each international traveler’s photo is taken, either by CBP-owned cameras or equipment provided by the airlines or airport authority.
 CBP compares the photo with existing images from passports, visas and other travel documents, as applicable, in a secure environment using the Traveler Verification Service (TVS).
 These images include photographs taken by CBP during the entry inspection, photographs from U.S. passports and U.S. visas, and photographs from previous DHS encounters.
 See the TVS Privacy Impact Assessments (PIA) for more information.

-CBP is committed to protecting the privacy of all travelers.
+CBP is committed to securing traveler information.
 Toward this end, CBP employs four primary safeguards to secure the data:

-- Brief Retention Periods: CBP discards the photos of U.S. Citizens and biometrically-exempt aliens no more than 12 hours after their identities have been verified and deletes the photos of non-U.S Citizens within 14 days from CBP systems but may retain the photos in the DHS IDENT System as a biometrically-confirmed arrival or departure from the United States, as required by law.
+- Brief Retention Periods: CBP discards the photos of U.S. Citizens and biometrically-exempt aliens no more than 12 hours after their identities have been verified.
+CBP deletes the photos of in-scope non-U.S. Citizens within 14 days from CBP systems but may retain the photos in the DHS IDENT System as a biometrically-confirmed arrival or departure from the United States, as required by law.
 CBP documents the deletion of data from CBP systems.

-- Secure Storage: Facial images are stored in secure CBP systems and, for a brief period of time, in a secure cloud environment for matching, thus mitigating potential privacy risks.
+- Secure Storage: Facial images are encrypted and stored only in secure DHS systems and, for a brief period of time, in a secure cloud environment for matching.

 - The cloud service provider adheres to the security and privacy controls required by National Institute of Standards and Technology (NIST) Special Publication 800-144, “Guidelines on Security and Privacy in Public Cloud Computing,” and the DHS Chief Information Officer.

-The CBP Office of Information and Technology (OIT) completed a System Security Plan for the TVS application as part of the Certification and Accreditation (C&A) process, in accordance with the requirements defined under the Federal Information Security Management Act (FISMA).
-The most recent C&A for the TVS was completed on December 12, 2017.
-A Privacy Compliance Review will follow later in 2018 to ensure that the TVS is operating in compliance with privacy and data protection best practices.
+The CBP Office of Information and Technology (OIT) has completed a System Security Plan for the TVS application as part of the Certification and Accreditation (C&A) process, in accordance with the requirements defined under the Federal Information Security Management Act (FISMA).
+The DHS Privacy Office and CBP Privacy Office continually review this program to ensure compliance with the applicable federal privacy laws and regulations as well as privacy and data protection best practices.

 CBP retains the photos of U.S. Citizens until their identities have been verified.
 CBP temporarily retains photos of all other travelers for up to 14 days in secure CBP systems to support system audits, to evaluate the TVS facial recognition technology, and to ensure accuracy of the facial recognition process.
 CBP also enrolls non-U.S Citizens, in association with their encounters with CBP, and stores their photos in the DHS Automated Biometric Identification System (IDENT), in order to biometrically record their entry/exit and to ensure more accurate TVS matching in the future.

 CBP is testing facial recognition technology at select Transportation Security Administration (TSA) checkpoints.
-This technology captures photographs of travelers scheduled for international flights to verify their identity.
-CBP is conducting this technical demonstration to validate the accuracy and viability of capturing and matching facial images at the TSA checkpoint.
+This technology enables photographs of travelers, scheduled for international flights, to verify their identity.
+CBP is conducting this technical demonstration to validate the accuracy and viability of taking photos and matching facial images at the TSA checkpoint.